msk-nightly/msk-nightly/README.md

 - 💬 Ask me about nothing.
 (I know nothing.)
 - 📫 How to reach me: Are you sure that you want to reach me?
 I wonder why.

+## Some handy steps for using git-cli locally

+### Anonymous git commits

+Before making any git commits, you can set it up using the following commands for anonymity:

+git config --global user.name "John Doe"
+git config --global user.email "johndoe@email.com"

+### Creating a local git repo and exporting it to a git repo hosting site

+echo "# *repo-name*" >> README.md
+git init
+git add .
+git commit -m "first commit"
+git branch -M main <!--Only if you want to change the initial branch name from 'master' to anything else (in this case, 'main')-->
+git remote add origin https://github.com/*username*/*repo-name*.git
+git push -u origin main <!--OR, to push forcibly: git push -uf origin main-->

+Replace *username* and *repo-name* with your required ones.

 <!--
 **msk-nightly/msk-nightly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.